briancaffey/django-step-by-step/README.md

 If you do not want to run database migrations automatically as a Custom Resource in CDK, you can use the AWS CLI to run the command from your CI tool, or you can use ECS Exec.

 ECS Exec would also be a good choice if you want to run a one-time script or open a console in the container.

+## Unit Testing backend Django application with GitHub Actions

+Backend tests for the Django application run when code is pushed to the `dev` branch.